 Understanding your rates

-We raise the rate amount each year by the rate peg percentage determined by the Independent Pricing and Regulatory Tribunal (IPART).
+However, Council has resolved that for the 2022-2023 rating year that a one year rate freeze be adopted.
 Rates and charges for waste management, water, sewerage and stormwater services fall outside of the rate peg and are determined yearly.

 Each parcel of land must be included in one of four categories for rating purposes - residential, business, farmland or mining.
 We decide which category your property should be in based on its characteristics and use.